Russian diamonds ban 'would cost 10,000 jobs', Antwerp claims

 The shift to Middle East or Asian markets would also set back industry reforms "to the Middle Ages", because Antwerp had the world's best anti-money laundering regime, Neys claimed.

-The AWDC favours a multilateral rather than EU approach that leaves it up to consumers decide whether or not to buy Russian stones.
+The AWDC favours a multilateral rather than EU approach that leaves it for consumers to decide whether or not to buy Russian stones.

-But when asked how easy it was for Antwerp shoppers to currently know if the stone in their fiancee's ring was Russian, Neys said cut diamonds were harder to trace than uncut ones.
+But when asked how easy it was for Antwerp shoppers to currently know if the diamond in their fiancee's ring was Russian, Neys said cut diamonds were harder to trace than uncut ones.

 "You can ask.
-And if the seller has a certificate, then you will know," he said.
+And if the seller has a certificate, then you'll know," he said.

-Asked if it was fair to call Russian diamonds "blood diamonds", by analogy with a popular film about African wars, Neys said the preferred industry term for Russian stones would be "conflict diamonds".
+Questioned if it was fair to call Russian diamonds "blood diamonds", by analogy with a popular film about Africa, Neys said the preferred industry term for such stones was "conflict diamonds".

-Ukrainian president Volodymyr Zelensky has been calling for Belgium and Antwerp to put morality first since March already.
+For his part, Ukrainian president Volodymyr Zelensky has been calling for Belgium and Antwerp to put morality first since March already.

-And one EU diplomat from the pro-ban camp debunked the AWDC's line.
+And one EU diplomat from the pro-ban camp debunked the AWDC's argument.

 "You could say the same for sanctions on any Russian economic sector — that they won't stop the war and that they'll cost jobs," the diplomat said.

-"Targeting Russia's luxury goods sectors might be symbolic, but it's exactly the kind of political symbolism we need because it gets into the heads of the Russian elite," he added.
+"Targeting Russia's luxury goods might be symbolic, but it's exactly the kind of political symbolism we need, because it gets into the heads of the Russian elite," he added.